ajz01/calc/README.md

-# A spreadsheet formula parser based on the go compiler code.
+# A spreadsheet formula parser based on the go compiler.

-This package uses parts of the go scanner and parser that work with expressions and functions and includes some minor modifications to handle cell references and ranges.
+This package uses parts of the go scanner and parser that handle expressions, functions, and parameter lists and includes some minor modifications to handle formula specific tokens such as cell references and ranges.